wooden-floors/fallen-aces-sublime-plugin/README.md

 - **Hover Hints**: Documentation and metadata on hover for:
   - Function signatures, descriptions, and usage examples.
   - Event and Tag resolutions showing their names directly in the tooltip.
+- **Phantom Hints**: Inline visual hints for numeric identifiers (tags and events), showing their names directly in the editor next to the ID.
 - **Snippet Support**: Built-in shortcuts for common code snippets.

 ## Installation